arnfred/Lark/README.md

 for an API to accept user types, as long as the user types have the neccessary functions defined.

-In kind, I propose implementing type classes by duck typing.
+In lark, I propose implementing type classes by duck typing.
 If a library calls a function `f` on a type `T`, the call is valid if `f` is defined for `T` in one of the modules in the call stack.